The Importance of English for Technology + 3 Ideas to Boost Fluency in Tech Teams

 More opportunities for professional growth

-Fostering Technical English proficiency in the team is one way to accelerate the preparation of people for leadership roles in technology.
+Fostering Technical English proficiency in the team development strategies is one way to accelerate the preparation of people for leadership roles in technology.

 In addition to the day-to-day tasks of conducting projects, there are other communication needs, such as more frequent one-on-one meetings with people from different cultures and with different accents, giving feedback, and interviewing people to join the team.